Important information on Long COVID in the professional context

 Sickness benefit or transitional allowance?

-During reintegration, you are still considered unfit for work (“on sick leave”).
-For this reason, financial benefits such as sickness benefit from statutory health insurance or injury benefit from statutory accident insurance will generally continue to be paid.
+You continue to be considered as incapable of work (“on sick leave”) during the reintegration.
+Therefore, benefits in lieu of income such as sickness benefit of the statutory health insurance or the compensation for injury of the statutory accident insurance generally continue to be paid.
 If the gradual reintegration takes place following medical rehabilitation, transitional allowance can also be paid during the gradual reintegration.

 What is a stress test?